xieyuheng/inner/persons/peirce/1867-the-logic-notebook.md

 which the subject or predicate represents _to the proposition_ or to the other terms of it.

-Now a subject is a direct symbol of _its_ subject to its predicate and a predicate of its predicate to its subject.
+Now a subject is a direct symbol of _its_ subject to its predicate and a predicate [is a direct symbol] of its predicate to its subject.

 But a subject is also an imperfect representation of that genus from which it has been taken -- by which it is determined.
 It is not a